manishself25/Multiple-Certificate-Automation/README.md

 # Multiple-Certificate-Automation
-This repo contains project files for a python based automation certificate automation
+This repo contains project files for a python based multiple certificate automation

 ### Features
 It is a multiple certificate generation tool based on Python.